kyoheiu/felix/README_crates.md

 ## About

 A tui file manager with vim-like key mapping, written in Rust.

-While heavliy inspired by the great `vifm` and trying to implement its pleasant experience in Rust, at the same time this project focuses on the following points:

-- simple and fast
-- easy to configure how to open files
+Fast, simple, and easy to configure & use.

 ## New Release

 ### v0.9.2 (2022-05-18)
-#### Added
-- [Experimental] Image preview on the right half of the terminal (press `v`).
-This feature uses `viuer`: The high resolution preview, which can be used in kitty or terminals that support sixel, is disabled due to the clearance issues.
-- crate `viuer` and `image` to preview the image.
+- Image preview implemented.

-#### Fixed
-- Fix text preview bug around new line that occurs when it has tab character.
+- Fix text preview bug that occurs when it has tab characters.
-- file_ext in ItemInfo is now always lowercased to speed up matching with the extension map.
 - Disable renaming non-ascii items: Wide characters such as CJK or characters that do not match our intuition caused panic, so before editing, item name is now checked if it contains only ascii characters.

-#### Changed
-- Version check option now uses -v | --version, instead of -c | --check.
-- Refactor: Remove magic number and use variable with proper name in the filter and shell mode.
-- Restore debug print (`P`), which works in debug mode(RUST_LOG has some value).
-- Use `simplelog` instead of `env_logger` to create the log file.

-For more detail, see `CHANGELOG.md`.
+ For more details, see `CHANGELOG.md`.

 ## Status